btcguide/btcguide.github.io/_pages/setup-wallets/paper-advanced.md

 **turn off (and unplug) your internet access before performing these steps.**

 #### Option A (preferred): Tails Operating System
-For our one-time offline key generation, it is preferable to use a live operating system that cannot store information on the filesystem.
+For our one-time offline key generation, it is preferable to use a live operating system that cannot store information on the file system.
 [Tails](https://tails.boum.org/) is a live OS that is designed to wipe itself completely on shutdown.
 Conveniently, Electrum also comes pre-installed with Tails.